ubco-cmps/cosc123_course/class/week13/test.md

 # Test

-This week is Test 4, and it will mostly be on the contents of Weeks 8-10, or Methods and Object Oriented Programming.
+This week is Test 5, and it will mostly be on the contents of Weeks 9-12.

 Here is what it will cover:

-- Methods
+- Methods and functions
 - Object Oriented Programming
+- Constructors
+- Classes

 You will have approximately 50 minutes to do the Test.